 That said, it’s a grey area, obfuscated by confusion as to how statistics are gathered.
 There is a suggestion that EastEnders’ deliciously sadistic 1986 episode (featuring the immortal line ‘Happy Christmas Ange’ accompanied by divorce papers) was watched by 30 million, though that was split over the show and the subsequent omnibus.
 Another candidate is one of the many (largely brilliant) Only Fools and Horses Christmas specials, Time On Our Hands, from 1996.

 Channel 4’s single truly noteworthy contribution to festive TV came mere weeks after the broadcaster first went on air, in 1982: For many, The Snowman captures the magic of Christmas like no other show, and is an annual staple.
 An extra mince pie to any reader who can name the singer of the iconic ‘Walking in the Air’ theme song.
 (If you said Aled Jones, immediately go and stand outside in your smalls for five minutes as punishment – it was a long-forgotten chap called Peter Auty.)

 More recently, I have soft spots for The Office (Dawn and Tim’s kiss at the Christmas party) The Royle Family’s 1999 special (with the iconic bathroom scene, and dear, much-mourned Caroline Aherne) and The Vicar of Dibley’s 1996 effort, ‘The Christmas Lunch Incident’ (in which dear, much-mourned Emma Chambers’s Alice believed Jesus was born in Dunstable).
-And, it goes without saying, the last ever visit to Downton Abbey.
+And, it goes without saying, Downton Abbey.